jhw2167/BO1-Reimagined-expanded/README.md

 ### Double Pack-a-Punch

-Added double Pack-a-Punch to *most* guns in Black Ops Zombies.
+Added double Pack-a-Punch for *most* guns in Black Ops Zombies.
 Most of the wonder weapons and wall weapons are exceptions.
 Double Pack-a-Punch weapons have the following bonuses:

   - Flat 2x damage increase from their single upgraded version